If Something Happens To You, Do You Have Someone Designated to Make Medical and Non-Medical Decisions?

 - Limited or Special Power of Attorney

-When it comes to a power of attorney, contact the experienced lawyers at Elder Law Lexington to be of assistance to you.
+When it comes to a power of attorney, contact the experienced lawyers at Elder Law Lawyers to be of assistance to you.

 What Can My Power of Attorney Do?